By R.L. Bynum

 Both came off the bench to score career-highs and make crucial buckets as the Tar Heels rallied from 12 points down to win 79–75 Sunday at the KFC Yum!
 Center for the program’s first win in six tries at Louisville, becoming the only women’s team in the country unbeaten on the road.

-“It was just a lot of energy in the gym for two really good teams,” UNC coach Courtney Banghart said.
+“It was just a lot of energy in the gym for two really good teams,” said UNC coach Courtney Banghart, whose team has won seven consecutive games.
 “It was a really good basketball game.
 They had the lead a lot of the game.
 But it’s about togetherness and toughness.”

 UNC (25–4, 13–3 ACC) has 25 regular-season wins for the eighth time and all but clinched an ACC tournament double-bye.
 It’s the most regular season wins since the 2012–13 team won 26 on its way to a 29–7 finish.